lycantropos/lz/README.md

 Usage
 -----

-`lz` provides a bunch of utilities for working with functions & iterables such as
+`lz` provides a bunch of utilities for working with functions, predicates & iterables such as

 1. [function composition](https://en.wikipedia.org/wiki/Function_composition):
     ```pydocstring